f5devcentral/f5-distributed-cloud-labs-101/application/docs/state3/internallb.rst

 #.
 Configure HTTP Load Balancer

-    Now you will create a HTTP load balancer configuration.
+    Now you will create an HTTP load balancer configuration.
 Enter the following variables:

     ================================= =====
     Variable                          Value